How to use the info and pinfo commands in Linux

 Header information

-header section in output of info and pinfo commands
+the header section in the output of info and pinfo commands

 Navigating through output

-Texinfo documents may contain many pages.
-By default, both commands only display the first page of the Texinfo page.
-To view the remaining pages, we have to navigate the output.
+The output may contain many pages.
+By default, both commands only display the first page.
+To view the remaining pages, you have to navigate the output.

-The following table lists the keys that you can use to navigate the output of the info command.
+The following table lists navigation keys for the info command.

 Key Action

-Down arrow To move to the next line
+Down arrow To move to the following line

 Up arrow To move to the previous line